Evolution of Gaussian Concentration Bounds under Diffusions: Further applications of the distance Gaussian moment

 \begin{theorem} Assume that $\alpha>0$, $\beta>0$ and $\theta>0$ such that, for all $x\in\R^d$ and $t\geq 0$

 and

-where the second inequality is in the sense of the order on positive definite matrices.
-Then, for every initial probability measure $\mu_0$ on $\R^d$ satisfying $\gcb{D_0}$, the evolved probability measure $\mu_t$ satisfies $\gcbl{D_t}$ for all $t\geq 0$, where $D_t$ is given by the formula \eqref{dformule}, with
+where the second inequality we use the order induced by positive definite matrices.
+Then, for every initial probability measure $\mu_0$ on $\R^d$ satisfying $\gcb{D_0}$, the evolved probability measure $\mu_t$ satisfies $\gcbl{D_t}$ for all $t\geq 0$, where $D_t$ is given by formula \eqref{dformule}, with

 and